sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 ## 2018.12.09
 Turns out I had bronchitis so I have been mostly focused on sleeping and caring for my body.
 Hard to want to sit and write with a splitting sinus headache and violent cough.
 I'm still feeling shaky and frankly very tired.
 I also am scared of the novel now, having been away so long, and don't really want to jump in.
 But today is a writing retreat day and dammit I'm gonna get into the swing of things.
 I think the daily engagement during early November was really crucial to keeping up momentum--even if I can only get like 15 minutes in I think touching the material every day would be a big help.
 Anyway, enough putting off the inevitable, time to dive into a scene.
+I've spent a fair amount of time today just moving things around.
+It feels both finicky & pretty relevant.
+I need to be able to dip back in more easily and the three thousand versions of the plot that are floating around really don't help.
+I need *one* that's canonical.
+I'm clearly not the writer who can hold this all in my head at once.
+I find I have something inside me that says: Yes, this is the right way.
+No, that's the wrong way.
+It's not honestly a great weathervane at this point--it pulls me in too many directions, doesn't thread the needle quite.
+But I have it.
+It's in there.
+And that's a great relief.
+Just re-arranged my day as I'm starting to feel some novel momentum of some small amount--not time to switch gears, methinks.

 # LINKS I WANT TO REVIEW
 http://www.writersdigest.com/writing-articles/by-writing-goal/improve-my-writing/8-ways-to-write-better-characters